AlexVictorr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c -  prints n elements of an array of integers, followed by a new line.
 Numbers must be separated by comma, followed by a space.
 The numbers should be displayed in the same order as they are stored in the array
 9-strcpy.c - copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 100-atoi.c - a function that convert a string to an integer.
+101-keygen.c - Create a program that generates random valid passwords for the program 101-crackme.